 iPads are terrific note-taking devices.
 They're light and easy to use, and now with the iPad Pro, iPad Air, iPad mini and regular 9.7in iPad all supporting one or other Apple Pencil, everyone can use handwriting to record their thoughts.

 There are lots of different note taking apps out there that let you write by hand on an iPad, and each has different abilities and advantages: from proper integration with iOS, to converting your handwriting to a typed letter.
 Here, we've rounded up the best to help you find the right handwriting app for you.

 Apple's Notes app is a great starting point for handwriting on the iPad Pro.
 The default drawing tool is a pen, and you get a horizontal sheet of paper to draw on.
 One nice touch is the slight paper grain on each note (you can see this in more detail by pinching to zoom).

 Notes is an easy app to use, but it has limitations and they quickly become apparent.
 The drawing tools are limited, and there's only one type of pen.
 You only get a single sheet to draw on, and can't expand it.
 You can't change the sheet of paper to lined or graph paper.

-So while Notes is easy to use, there are plenty of excellent alternatives to check out as you'll discover in the rest of this article.
+So while Notes is easy to use, there are plenty of excellent alternatives you can download as you'll discover in the rest of this article.